sd576/T-Shirt-Store/README.md

 ## 🚀 Features

+- 🛒 **Browse T-Shirts**
-- Browse a collection of T-Shirts
+  View a collection of high-quality, stylish T-Shirts available in various colors and sizes.

-- Add items to the cart
+- ➕ **Add to Cart**
-- Checkout process
+  Seamlessly add products to your cart with quantity and size selection.

+- 🧾 **Checkout Process**
+  Simple checkout flow with cart summary and order completion.

+- 👤 **User Authentication**
+  Secure user registration and login using JWT authentication.

+- 🔐 **My Account Dashboard**
+  View your orders and account information after logging in.

+- 🚪 **Logout Functionality**
+  End your session securely with the logout feature.

+- 📱 **Responsive Design**
-- Responsive design for mobile and desktop
+  Fully responsive and mobile-friendly design for desktop, tablet, and mobile users.
-- [Any other features, like login/register, admin panel?]

 ## 🛠️ Built With

-- Frontend: [React / Next.js / HTML, CSS, JS?]
-- Backend (optional): [Node.js / Express / SQLite?]
+- Frontend: HTML5, CSS3, JavaScript (ES6), EJS Templating Engine, Bootstrap 5
+- Backend: Node.js, Express.js, RESTful API architecture
-- Database (optional): [SQLite / MongoDB?]
+- Database: SQLite (using sqlite3 / better-sqlite3)
-- Styling: [Tailwind / Bootstrap / CSS Modules?]
+- Styling: Bootstrap 5, Custom CSS
+- Session & Auth: express-session, JWT for authentication

 ## 📦 Installation